 The total amount of money that players set aside exclusively to play poker is known as their bankroll.

-The larger of the two blinds, that are a full first-round bet, typically used in Hold’em poker.
+The larger of the two blinds, which are a full first-round bet, are typically used in Hold’em poker.

 When a player uses the lowest card from the community cards to make a pair, it is known as the bottom pair.

 In a poker game, a puck or a dealer button is used to mark the player who is dealing.
 The player who is marked as the dealer is said to be ‘on the button’.

 A bluff is a single or series of cunning bets that are made with a hand that is believed to be weaker than the opponents.
 The primary intent is to induce a fold from at least one opponent who holds a much stronger hand.